venera-13/jump-rhel/README.md

 ## Note on Red Hat Universal Base Image

-For the version built on CentOS, see: https://github.com/venera-13/jump

-This container makes use of the Red Hat Universal Base Image (UBI) (https://developers.redhat.com/products/rhel/ubi/).
+This container is built using the Red Hat Universal Base Image (UBI) (https://developers.redhat.com/products/rhel/ubi/).
 Red Hat provides support on containers built using their base images, which can be valuable in enterprise environments.
 A downside of using the UBI is that certain packages can only be accessed with an active Red Hat subscription.
 For this reason this container image can not be redistributed through, for example, Docker Hub.

 There are a few extra steps for building UBI images using packages only available through subscription: